bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. What is React JS and what problems does it solve?
+What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It's just a UI library that lets us update components on the fly without needing a total refresh of the page.

-1. Describe component state.
+Describe component state.

+It's just an on/off type relationship, basically whatever value is stored in a component can be set to rerender when it's changed.

-1. Describe props.
+Describe props.

+Props are a value of a parent component that is passed to its children

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+They're anything that changes outside of the function scope.
+I'm not sure I understand the second portion on the question though.
+Effect hook?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.